Can your kid focus the attention on tasks, chores or studies?

 3. Television and Cell Phones

 It is not a good idea to watch TV while doing homework, since this distracts the attention.
-Text messages and emails also interrupt the concentration.
-It is recommended not read text messages or use cell phones, while studying and doing homework.
+Text messages and the social media also interrupt the concentration.
+Encourage and teach your child not to read text messages or use cell phones, while studying and doing homework.

 4. Doing Homework at the Same Hour Every Day